 新忠記打冷小菜館 (no English name on storefront)

-When you need a quick fix of Chiu Chow cuisine (especially late night) – this is the place to go.
+When you need a quick fix of Chiu Chow cuisine (especially late in the night) – this is the place to go.
 It’s such a frequented neighbourhood store that it has two restaurants on the same block.
 During winter, the made-to-order clay pot rice is a must!
-It also shows the seafood specials of the day near the front of the restaurant, and the cold fish, oyster pancake, goose slices and Chiu Chow style congee are always good here.
+It also shows the seafood specials of the day near the front of the restaurant – the oyster pancake, goose slices and Chiu Chow-style congee never disappoint.

-Tip: Chiu Chow style congee is more like rice in soup, with a lot of little pieces of vegetables and meats, whereas, Cantonese style congee is much thicker in consistency.
+Sassy Tip: Chiu Chow-style congee is more like rice in soup.
+Whilst Cantonese-style congee is much thicker in consistency, expect this version to come with a lot of little pieces of vegetables and meats.

-Only serving Hong Kong style desserts, such as red bean soup, black sesame paste, papaya stewed in soup and glutinous rice dumplings, Yuen Mei Dessert is small and always full of people enjoying the nutritious desserts.
-The one we particularly love is the glutinous rice dumplings with black sesame paste and a ginger soup.
-Definitely one to warm your soul in winter!
+Serving only Hong Kong-style desserts, including red bean soup, black sesame paste, papaya stewed in soup and glutinous rice dumplings, Yuen Mei Dessert is small and always full of people.
+Our personal favourite is the glutinous rice dumplings with black sesame paste and ginger soup.

 Where To Drink:

-Located within the Kerry Hotel, Dockyard is a food court style area serving up Southeast Asian flavours and cuisine, with a live band area and a bar.
-We’re sure that the reasonable price and countless cuisine options will make it a hotspot for travellers and locals alike.
+Located within the Kerry Hotel, Dockyard is a spacious food court-style area serving up Southeast Asian flavours and cuisine, complete with a live band area and bar.
+The reasonable price and countless food offerings make this the perfect hangout.

-Find it at Level 1, Kerry Hotel Hong Kong, 38 Hung Luen Road, Hung Hom, Kowloon, Hong Kong, dockyardhk.com
+Dockyard 百味村, Kerry Hotel Hong Kong, 38 Hung Luen Road, Hung Hom, Kowloon, Hong Kong, www.dockyardhk.com

-Located on the 7th floor of the newly opened Kerry Hotel, this bar has a seriously breathtaking view of Victoria Harbour, making it the perfect happy hour spot or weekend location.
+Located on the seventh floor of the Kerry Hotel, this bar has a seriously breathtaking 270-degree view of Victoria Harbour.
+It’s ideal for a relaxing after-work cocktail or weekend wind down.

-Think of it as your local neighbourhood joint.
-With a recently added area for beer pong, if you’re around Whampoa and in dire need of a drink, this conveniently located bar is the place to be.
+Think of this as your local neighbourhood bar where you can indulge in a game of beer pong.
+If you’re around Whampoa and in dire need of a drink, this conveniently located drinking hole is the place to be.

-If you’re a mah-jong lover, and are looking for a new set to add to your collection, why not get one that is handmade?
-There are only a handful of handmade mah-jong makers in Hong Kong and the owner of this shop, Master Mei, has been in the business for 40 years and is now the only women master left.
-Handmade mah-jong tile sets are more for collecting purposes and less for actual playing purposes.
-It would definitely make a great gift for someone who loves mah-jong (think mother-in-laws, or grandparents).
-It has all kinds of mah-jong tiles you can think of – Japanese and Malaysian, to Hong Kong style tiles, literally, you name it, and this shop will have it.
-If you look carefully, you’ll be able to see photos of Master Mei in her younger years when she was an apprentice with her master.
+If you’re a mah-jong lover and looking for a new set to add to your collection, why not get one that’s handmade?
+There are only a handful of handmade mah-jong makers left in Hong Kong and the owner of this shop, Master Mei, has been in the business for 40 years and is now the only female master left.
+Handmade mah-jong tile sets are more for collecting purposes and less for actual playing.
+If you look carefully, you’ll be able to see photos of Master Mei in her younger years when she was still an apprentice.

 The promenade at Whampoa has amazing views of the harbour and leads all the way over to the Tsim Sha Tsui Star Ferry promenade.
-Why not take a leisurely 3-kilometre walk over to East Tsim Sha Tsui where you can stop at Wooloomooloo for an icy cold beer or cocktail?
+Why not take a leisurely three-kilometre walk over to East Tsim Sha Tsui where you can reward yourself with an icy cold beer or cocktail at Wooloomooloo?

 Start at the Hung Hom Ferry Pier, Kowloon, Hong Kong

-In 2011, ferry services from the Hung Hom ferry pier to Central and Wan Chai were cancelled; however, there is still a ferry service from the Hung Hom ferry pier to the North Point ferry pier.
-For $7.50, you can get back to the Island side in 8 minutes with scenic views of Hong Kong, so why not?
+In 2011, ferry services from the Hung Hom Ferry Pier to Central and Wan Chai were cancelled; however, this year, the ferry services between Central and Hung Hom have resumed operations.
+There is also a ferry service from the Hung Hom ferry pier to the North Point ferry pier.
+For just $7.50, you can get back to the Island side in eight minutes (15 minutes to Central for $7) with scenic views of Hong Kong!

 Kwun Yam Temple

 Built in 1873, this is known as the most auspicious Kwun Yam Temple in Hong Kong.
-Hundreds of people purposefully come over to Whampoa to pay their respects to the Kwun Yam here.
-During World War 2, Whampoa was bombed heavily; those that sought shelter in the temple came out unharmed and the temple itself was unscathed.
-Therefore, this Kwun Yam Temple become the most famous amongst all the other Kwun Yam Temples in Hong Kong.
+Hundreds of people come over to Whampoa just to pay their respects to the Kwun Yam here.
+During the second world war, the area was bombed heavily; those that sought shelter in the temple came out unharmed and the temple itself was unscathed.
+As such, this particular Kwun Yam Temple has become the most famous in Hong Kong.

 If you’re interested in checking out local delights with the comforts of an English-speaking guide, then join Virginia’s Off the Eaten Path Food Tour that leads you through Whampoa, to learn stories of the neighbourhood whilst devouring all of her favourite local eats!